rocklobster-in/flamingo/readme.txt

 == Changelog ==

+= 2.1 =

+* UI improvements in displaying JSON reCAPTCHA logs in the Inbound Message editor page.
+* Moves to trash automatically after every 30 days of the creation of spam messages.

 = 2.0 =

 * Displays spam logs in the Inbound Message editor page.
 * Displays reCAPTCHA logs in the Inbound Message editor page.

-= 1.9 =

-* The admin screen UI has been updated.
-* Enables to search Inbound Messages by keywords used in the Consent and Meta sections.
-* Introduces personal data eraser for Address Book and Inbound Messages data.